GeekVisit/uproot/README.md

 ### Export From Old DD-WRT Router

-1. ssh into your router and execute the following to export static leases to the `static_leases` file:
+1. ssh into your router and execute the following to export static leases to the `static_leases.ddwrt` file:

     ````bash
-    nvram get static_leases
+    nvram get static_leases > static_leases.ddwrt
         ````

-2. The static leases will be output to the screen of your terminal and will look something like this:

-    ````bash

-    F9:CF:5C:08:76:49=aNDCqrh=192.168.0.1=1440 DA:B9:29:92:07:26=wCfxZjSVg=192.168.0.2=1440 C4:4D:02:A0:E1:96=WHis=192.168.0.3=1440 7F:B7:26:C3:A8:D3=FxwzLDsBK=192.168.0.4=1440 FC:D6:B5:48:65:3D=agXCrZIQT=192.168.0.5=1440 F4:34:E2:3A:F9:30=umTiNUO=192.168.0.6=1440 89:2A:F0:C5:2A:30=KnOtLxjPCm=192.168.0.7=1440 A1:C6:4E:4A:E6:96=EfnktBOZWh=192.168.0.8=1440 D1:F4:18:48:A9:C0=vAYoTegH=192.168.0.9=1440 56:A5:2B:40:39:7F=mgeLTnQV=192.168.0.10=1440 28:5B:98:CD:B5:34=vlrZbMUO=192.168.0.11=1440 61:88:68:5E:86:7A=gfrM=192.168.0.12=1440
-    ````
+2. You can now download this file from the ddwrt router by using WinScp or a similar utility (if using WinScp, make sure you use the SCP protocol).

-   Copy the output from the terminal's screen, paste into a text editor and save to a file.
+3. Alternatively you can simply execute `nvram get static_leases` and copy the output from the terminal, paste it into a text file and save it locally.

 ### Import to New DD-WRT Router

-1. Open your browser and login to your new DD-WRT router.
-2. Click on the `Services` tab.
-Keep your browser open so you can view this window at the same time you are importing using ssh.
-3. In a separate window, ssh into your new DD-WRT router.
+1. NOTE: Always Make a backup of your DD-WRT software configuration before importing (via backup tab in the Web interface).
+2. Using WinSCP (if on Windows) or a similar utility, login to your router and upload the `static_leases.ddwrt` file to the router.
-4. Type the following, and press `Enter`,replacing "X" with the number of static leases you are importing.
+3. Using [Putty](https://www.putty.org/) if on Windows, or other ssh command line client, type the following, and press `Enter`,replacing "X" with the number of static leases you are importing.

     ```bash
     nvram set static_leasenum=X
     ````

-5. Type the following (but don't press `Enter`):
+4. Type the following and press `Enter`.
+Note that the quotes are important:

     ````bash
-    nvram set static_leases=""
+    nvram set static_leases="$(cat static_leases.ddwrt)"
+    nvram commit
     ````

-6. Copy the list of DD-WRT formatted leases (either from a DD-WRT export or from a file converted using uprt) to your clipboard.
-Paste between the quotes shown above coming after 'static_leases'.

-    >NOTE: **There seems to be a limit of about 20 leases to copy into the screen.
-Not sure if  this is a terminal issues or a DD-Wrt issue.
-See this [thread](https://osdn.net/projects/ttssh2/downloads/74780/teraterm-4.106.exe).**  I've tried both TeraTerm and putty and was unable to resolve the line limit issues.

-7. Press 'Enter'.

-8. Your leases should now be imported and you should see them listed under the `Services` tab in your open browser. *But they are not saved yet.*
+5. Reboot the router.
+Your static leases should appear under the `Services` tab in the browser interface.
-9. Scroll to the bottom of the browser tab and Click on `Save`, then `Apply Settings`.
-You are done.
+6. Tip: If you have any issues with the above, log in using your browser to your router and view the changes as you make them.
+For instance, you can click on the `Services` tab and view the static leases after you set the nvram variable.
+If the `nvram commit` doesn't work try clicking "Save" and then "Apply Settings" in the browser interface.

+Video Demo of DD-WRT import:
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/2bRY8d098CM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## OPEN-WRT

 ### Export From Open-WRT Router

+1. NOTE: Always make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !

+2. Using [Putty](https://www.putty.org/) if on Windows, or other ssh command line client, log into your router and type the following:

+    ````bash
+        grep -hnr -A3 "config host" /etc/config/dhcp > static_leases.openwrt
+    ````

+3. Check if the resulting contains the static leases:

+    ````bash
+      cat static_leases.openwrt
+    ````

+4. To confirm you have all the proper attributes for the static leases, open the /etc/config/dhcp file in vim and compare the resulting output with the "config host" sections in /etc/config/dhcp.

+5. Using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) or [WinScp](https://winscp.net) if on Windows, download the `static_leases.openwrt` file.

 ### Import to New Open-WRT Router

+1. NOTE: Always Make a [backup](https://openwrt.org/docs/guide-user/troubleshooting/backup_restore) of your Openwrt Router Files before importing !

+2. Using [WinSCP](https://winscp.net/) (if on Windows) or a similar scp utility, login to your router and upload the file to be imported to the router (`static_leases.openwrt` in the Open-WRT export example).

+3. Using Putty or other ssh command line client, enter the following two lines:

+    ````bash
+        cp /etc/config/dhcp /etc/config/dhcp.original
+        cat *infile.openwrt >> /etc/config/dhcp
+    ````

+WARNING: Be sure that there are two `>>`, otherwise the dhcp file will be overwritten instead of appended.
+Thus the recommended backup!

+1. Reboot the router.
+Your static leases should appear under the `Services` tab in the browser interface.

+2. Tip: If you have any issues with the above, login using your browser to your router.
+Static leases should appear in `Network->DHCP and DNS->Static Lease`.
+If you don't see the imported leases, repeat steps 2-4 above, viewing the browser window as you make them.
+After the static leases appear, click `Save & Apply" on the`DHCP and DNS` web page.

+Video Demo of Open-WRT import:
+<iframe width="560" height="315" src="" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+## OPEN-WRT